PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/Seedfinder.md

 # Seedfinder

-*This program is currently in development and is not yet available.*
+(This program is still under development and is not yet available.)

 ## Program Description